cran-task-views/Optimization/Optimization.md

     Linearized problems are solved as LSI (linear least squares with inequality constraints), i.e. QR-based, by using `r pkg("nnls")`.
     Non-linear iterations are globalized by the backtracking method.
+-   Package `r pkg("CGNM")` implements the Cluster Gauss-Newton Method for solving nonlinear least-squares problems.
+CGNM is designed to identify multiple sets of parameters that fit given data equally well, making it particularly suited for problems where alternative solutions are of interest or when parameter identifiability is a focus.
+    It supplies functions to efficiently search for parameter sets and provides diagnostics for the quality and diversity of discovered solutions.

 ### Semidefinite and Convex Solvers